Mallory5/LearnGit/readme.txt

 Git ia a great software. --2nd edit.
 Git has a mutable index called stage. --3rd edit.
 Git tracks changes of file. --4th edit.
+I changed this line . --The 2nd time.